The Relapse Symphony

-The Relapse Symphony is an American rock band formed in Washington, DC, in 2012.
+The Relapse Symphony is an American rock band formed in Washington, D.C., in 2012.
 After gaining a social media presence and chatter about their debut, the band released its debut EP "Time's Running Out" in 2012 and their first full length album "Shadows" in 2014.
 Their latter album "Born to Burn" accompanied the announcement of their addition to Vans Warped Tour in 2015.
 Upon the completion of Vans Warped Tour, TRS completed two back to back tours, followed by an abrupt hiatus.

 History

 The Relapse Symphony was originally formed in 2012 by Bret Von Dehl (vocals), JC Charles (guitar), Alex Foxx (guitar), Brandon Kile (bass), and Tyler Goyd (drums).
 They released their debut EP, "Time's Running Out", on December 4th of 2012 accompanied by a single and music video for "Panic!
 (Time's Running Out)" for promotion.
 Immediately spending the next two years touring and working on the follow-up full-length album.
 The band quickly rose in popularity with their lead singles “Make Your Move”, "Panic" and “The Other Side of Town”.
 The band went out on their first official tour in 2013 with "The Bad Blood" tour and gained much attention by combining inspiration from bands such as Green Day and Motley Crue.

 In Jan 2013 the band announced a two night only show, opening for Black Veil Brides and William Control on the "Church of the Wild Ones" Tour.